-I wanted to start with China because over the years we worked closely together to counter the significant threat that China poses solve and a strategy.
+I wanted to start with China because over the years we worked closely together to counter the significant threat that China poses to global security and to stability.

 The Chinese Communist Party strategy extends far beyond traditional military conflict.
 They are conducting an aggressive campaign aimed at weakening American leadership and reshaping the global order to serve their own interests.